liuming50/meta-suto/README.md

 $ source ~/suto-sdk/environment-setup-cortexa7t2hf-neon-suto-linux-gnueabi
 ```

-Now you have CC, CXX, CPP, CFLAGS, CXXFLAGS, LDFALGS in your environment:
+Now you have CC, CXX, CPP, CFLAGS, CXXFLAGS, LDFALGS, qt-cmake in your environment:

 ```
 $ $CXX --version